Ronald Appleton: Maxwell v. Director of Public Prosecutions for Northern Ireland

 Maxwell is a leading case dealing with the mens rea of accomplices in joint enterprise cases.
 It establishes that an accomplice can be convicted as a principal to a crime even if the role was subordinate.

 The case was heard at the House of Lords before Viscount Dilhorne, Lord Hailsham, Lord Edmund-Davies, Lord Fraser and Lord Scarman on 24 July, 19 October 1978.
 Ronald Appleton QC led for the Director of Public Prosecutions for Northern Ireland (DPP).

 Michael Stone

-Ronald Appleton was the Crown Prosecutor for the 1989 trial of Michael Stone, an Ulster Loyalist.
+Appleton was the Crown Prosecutor for the 1989 trial of Michael Stone, an Ulster Loyalist.
 In this trial, Mr Stone pleaded not guilty to a total of 38 terrorist charges relating to 11 separate incidents between November 1984 and 16 March 1988.
 These charges included six counts of murder, six attempted murder, six wounding and three conspiracy to murder.
 Three of these murder charges were the result of the Milltown Massacre where Mr Stone had thrown grenades and shot at mourners during the funeral of three Provisional IRA volunteers killed in Gibraltar 10 days earlier.
 Regarding this incident, Ronald Appleton told Justice Higgins that Stone, using "earthy and colourful language" said "brilliant" when told he had killed at least two people.
 Although pleading not guilty, Stone refused to offer any defence.
 Stone was convicted and imprisoned with sentences totalling 684 years.